Riley-Py/UWaterloo-Work/SCI 238/Chapter 4 - Making Sense of the Universe (Understanding Motion, Energy, Gravity)/Physical Laws.md

 	- Formula: $=mvr$
 	- Angular momentum can't change unless an external twisting force (torque) acts on it
 	- Earth has no twisting force acting on it as it orbits the Sun, so its rotation and orbit will continue indefinitely
+	- Example: Figure skating, where they bring the arms in together to go faster (angular momentum is conserved, so less radius and same mass is equal to higher velocity)
+## Conservation of Energy

+##